 South Plains College provides all students with a free SPC Google email account.
 You can access your SPC email (as well as Microsoft Word, Excel, PowerPoint and One Drive for FREE!) by going to https://office.com and using the username and password provided in your SPC acceptance letter to sign in.
 Or, you can go to the "Instructor Information" folder in Blackboard and click on the "Send email" button to compose your email message.
 A third way to access email is to log in to MySPC and find your Outlook email.
-If needed contact the helpdesk@southplainscollege.edu.
+If needed contact the help desk at (806)716-2600 or helpdesk@southplainscollege.edu.